sst/guide/_chapters/use-the-redirect-routes.md

 title: Use the Redirect Routes
 date: 2017-02-03 00:00:00
 redirect_from: /chapters/use-the-hoc-in-the-routes.html
-description: Tutorial on how to use a route that redirects in your React Router v4 routes for your React.js app.
+description: In our React.js app we can use the AuthenticatedRoute and UnauthenticatedRoute in place of the Routes that we want secured.
+We’ll do this inside React Router v4’s Switch component.
 code: frontend
 comments_id: 59
 ---